astropy/astropy-APEs/APE26.rst

 1. Splitting the frame classes into two hierarchies: ones with and without data, with the data-less ones getting new names.

-2. Adding a new ``Coordinate`` class that is similar to ``SkyCoord``, but without extra features like caching and flexible input parsing.
+2. Adding a new ``Coordinate`` class that is similar to ``SkyCoord``, but which does not keep any frame attributes not in the current frame, and does not have extra features like caching and flexible input parsing.
 It will only accept data-less frame classes.

 3. Switching ``SkyCoord`` to use the data-less frame classes, and enabling automatic